nktener0902/dotfiles/README.md

 # dotfiles

-This is dotfiles of nktener0902.
+These are dotfiles of nktener0902.
-README file locates on a directory of each tool.